 This also allowed us to take the very scenic route home through the Banff and Jasper National Parks – the scenery was just stunning.

 After handing in over a year ago, it was finally time to head back to the University of Sheffield for my PhD graduation.
 It was a fantastic day and was lovely to catch up with my supervisors Dr. Donatella Zona, Prof. Gareth Phoenix and Prof. Dr. Maria J. Santos.

 25th January 2018

-Excited to announce I will be starting a Postdoctoral Fellowship in the Department of Geography and Environmental Management at the University of Waterloo, ON, Canada.
+Excited to announce I will be starting as a Postdoctoral Fellow in the Department of Geography and Environmental Management at the University of Waterloo, ON, Canada.
 I will be working with Dr. Maria Strack looking at impact of disturbance on restored and natural peatlands and subsequent impacts on carbon emissions and vegetation communities.
 I cannot wait to start my Canadian adventure!

 22nd December 2017